mortalapeman/CSharp-OptionType/README.md

     }
 ```

 If we were to try to stop at Some with the CSharp-OptionType, our return type would be ```ISomeContext<SomeType, bool>``` and we still woudln't be able to access the result without calling ```None```.
 This ensures that we will never forget to handle a null value again.
-It is also serves as an explicit signal to the caller of the method that the return type might be null.